foofx88/Tableau_CitiBike/README.md

 From the dataset, there are data regarding the start and end stations details (Name, ID, and Geo Coordinates) and user details (user type, gender, trip durations, birth year)
 6 months worth of data are combined to investigate the changes in trips recorded throughout.

-Identifity the most popular start and end stations
+Identify the most popular start and end stations

-Identifity the least popular start and end stations
+Identify the least popular start and end stations

 Identify if the age of the user correlates to usage duration (Younger User use it more)